ChrisMartinezDesign/ChrisMartinezDesign/README.md

 ### Hi there 👋
+###
+### About Me
+### I am a Production/Graphic Designer working on transitioning my career to be a fulltime software developer, specializing in web developement

 <!--
 **ChrisMartinezDesign/ChrisMartinezDesign** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.